-Outside North America, customer spending is most heavily influenced by Brent oil prices, which, similar to WTI oil prices, increased throughout the guarter, exiting the guarter at \$48.42/Bbl.
+Outside North America, customer spending is most heavily influenced by Brent oil prices, which, similar to WTI oil prices, increased throughout the quarter, exiting the quarter at \$48.42/Bbl.
 Brent oil price fluctuations were driven by the same factors as WTI.